ksol17/M6-E-commerce-mini-project/README.md

 RESTful API: All features accessible via well-defined API endpoints.

-Here's a template for a clean and interactive README.md file for your e-commerce application:

 E-Commerce Application
 An interactive and efficient e-commerce platform built with Flask and SQLAlchemy for managing customers, products, and orders.